-• Features scalding temperatures, steam, and fragile ground surface
+• Mickey Hot Springs features scalding temperatures, steam, and fragile ground surface

-Mickey Hot Springs is a series of thermal-springs systems on the northern edge of the Alvord Desert.
-After the rainy and wet seasons, Mickey's visitors have opportunities of witnessing dramatic performances - the geothermal area in action with gurgling and boiling mud pots, hissing steam vents, and the only natural geyser in Oregon.
-But in the summer and fall months, it is quiet and mostly dried up.
+Mickey Hot Springs is a series of thermal spring systems on the northern edge of the Alvord Desert.
+After the rainy and wet seasons, Mickey's visitors have opportunities to witness dramatic performances—the geothermal area in action with gurgling and boiling mud pots, hissing steam vents, and the only natural geyser in Oregon.
+But it is quiet in the summer and fall months and mostly dried up.

-However, at any time during the year, you can observe the vibrant hot pools with a vivid yellow-orange hue at its edge and prismatic green or blue colored water in the center.
-The largest pool with extremely hot and clear water is 15-20 feet in diameter and over 10 feet deep.
-This pool looks like the geothermal pool in Yellowstone National Park with the romantic name "Morning Glory".
+However, at any time during the year, you can observe the vibrant hot pools, with a vivid yellow-orange hue at their edge and prismatic green or blue water in the center.
+The largest pool, with extremely hot and clear water, is 15-20 feet in diameter and over 10 feet deep.
+This pool looks like the geothermal pool in Yellowstone National Park, which has the romantic name "Morning Glory."
 It is not surprising that Mickey Hot Springs is known as Oregon Miniature Yellowstone.

 Another big pool is 4 by 10 feet in diameter and 3 feet deep.
 The water from the pools and geyser flows through channels to the southeast of the dusted with sodium borate desert plain.
 According to BLM, sodium borate or Salt Flat is safe for contact.

 Cautions.
 The steam and scalding temperatures make Mickey Hot Springs dangerous.
 The thin ground surface could break under your weight, exposing you to boiling water.
-For those reasons, it is very important to keep your children as well as your pets within a safe distance from the fragile edge of the extremely hot pools and steam vents.
+For those reasons, keeping your children and your pets safe from the fragile edge of the extremely hot pools and steam vents is vital.
 The coldest hot pool at the southern end of the stream is still too hot for bathing from 117 to 120°F.

-While the soaking is not available at Mickey, browsing the environment, walking between the colorful hot pools and steam vents, harvesting the benefits of a mineralizing environment is an unforgettable outdoor experience.
-Besides the unique hot springs, the area offers scenic vistas of the high-desert landscape, Mickey Butte, and Steens Mountain in the background.
+While soaking is unavailable at Mickey, browsing the environment, walking between the colorful hot pools and steam vents, and harvesting the benefits of a mineralizing environment is an unforgettable outdoor experience.
+Besides the unique hot springs, the area offers scenic vistas of the high desert landscape, Mickey Butte, and Steens Mountain in the background.

 Mickey Hot Springs Uniqueness

-Mickey Hot Springs was noticed by a press in 1992 when one of the bubbling spots became an active mini-geyser that erupted to a height of 8 feet.
-Now Mickey Hot Springs is an area of Critical Environmental Concern.
-The BLM constructed a fence with a zigzag walk through the gate (prevent cattle from entering) around the thermal springs to save unique features of the geothermal area.
+Mickey Hot Springs was noticed by the press in 1992 when one of the bubbling spots became an active mini-geyser that erupted to a height of 8 feet.
+Now, Mickey Hot Springs is an area of Critical Environmental Concern.
+The BLM constructed a fence with a zigzag walk-through gate (to prevent cattle from entering) around the thermal springs to preserve the unique features of the geothermal area.

 The hot springs site is gaining national attention today for its unique mineralizing environment.
 Scientists have been able to identify and collect an arsenal of thermophilic bacteria that could be found in geothermally heated areas such as Yellowstone National Park and Mickey Hot Springs.
-Thermophiles are able to survive at high temperatures where other microorganisms will be killed.
+Thermophiles can survive at high temperatures where other microorganisms will be killed.

 Video